How Many Coffins Can Go in a Grave?

 Columbarium Niche

-For those who choose cremation, a columbarium offers niches (small spaces) to store urns.
+For those who choose cremation over burial, a columbarium offers niches (small spaces) to store urns.
 Though not a “grave” in the traditional sense, it serves a similar purpose.
 Each niche typically holds one urn, though larger niches might store multiple urns from the same family.

 Environmental and Legal Considerations